joash-dev/intrak_v2/docs/CHAPTER_2.md

 Design 1 implements a **Hybrid Cloud Architecture** that strategically combines cloud-based application hosting with on-premise document storage.
 This approach leverages the scalability and reliability of modern Platform-as-a-Service (PaaS) providers for the application logic and database, while maintaining institutional control over sensitive document data through a cost-effective Network-Attached Storage (NAS) solution.

-In this architecture, the client tier (web browsers) connects to the application hosted on **Northflank** (Managed PaaS).
+In this architecture, the client tier (web browsers) connects to the application hosted on a **Virtual Private Server (VPS)** provided by **Hostinger**.
 When a student uploads a document, the backend API receives the file stream and securely transmits it to the on-premise **Raspberry Pi 4 NAS** located within the campus network via a **Tailscale VPN** tunnel.
-Metadata is stored in a managed PostgreSQL database on Northflank.
+Metadata is stored in a Dockerized PostgreSQL database on the same VPS.
 This split architecture ensures that while the application is globally accessible and scalable, the bulk storage of binary files remains cost-effective and under local control.

 ### 2.2.2 Hardware/Network Design